KashishAgarwal0/TechThapar/README.md

-TheGram is a social media platform social media platform that offers a range of modern features, including a vibrant home content feed, user authentication, and real-time messaging powered by Socket.IO.
+TechThapar is a social media platform social media platform that offers a range of modern features, including a vibrant home content feed, user authentication, and real-time messaging powered by Socket.IO.
 (Notifications button is only for display)

 ![TheGramEg1](https://github.com/user-attachments/assets/0ebf944a-2bf3-478d-8e55-9e212d3fb2b4)